Home Indie Games Indie Game Reviews Pyre Lights Indie Game Fire

 Released in July 2017, Pyre was part of an influx of similar games during a year where gamers have embraced the party-based RPG like never before.
 Supergiant Games are well aware of this, and in designing Pyre has captured part of what is so appealing about the genre.
 Exploring a labyrinthine world filled with colourful, entertaining characters, all of whom are bidding for freedom by way of fight or flight is a great hook for any game.
 But there is so much more to Pyre than the first spark of interest.

 The artwork behind the battle for ancient ritual bragging rights is stunning, and there are vivid colours and enjoyable game mechanics in every fight.
 But the charm of Pyre doesn’t end there.
-The dialogue in the game is a key factor in the game, and one of the reasons I enjoyed the game.
+The dialogue in the game is a key factor in the game and one of the reasons I enjoyed the game.
 The soundtrack is amazing, and I choose to listen to it even when I’m not playing the game.

 Built around firing and dodging, and world-building within a mystical universe of super-skilled creatures, Pyre could end up looking and playing like an amalgam of all it admires.
 Instead, it brings together the better elements of its contemporaries and delivers a very rounded game.